 As part of our partnership with Lancaster University we visit their campus to experience what it would be like to be a student.
 We listen to advice from current students and undertake a tour of the library.

-The most exciting aspect for students is seeing the accommodation on offer and realising that standards are good.
+The most exciting aspect for students is seeing the accommodation on offer and realising that standards are excellent.
 Students have commented in the past that “It’s like living in a hotel”!
 Students can see the different food outlets on campus and experience a lunch break.

 In the afternoon we visit a lecture theatre to hear advice about personal statements and handy hints about what not to write!

 We do encourage students to go to as many open days as they can and these are displayed in the 6th form working area.

 Over the final summer term, applicants are asked to begin to draft a personal statement.
 This is for the section of the UCAS form where applicants can tell universities about themselves.
 This is the best chance applicants have to recommend themselves to a particular university or college, unless they are later called for interview.

-In the autumn term of Upper Sixth, pupils complete their online application form and personal statement.
-Form Tutors write references using information from subject teachers and extracurricular staff.
+In the autumn term of Year 13, pupils complete their online application form and personal statement.
+Form Tutors write references using information from subject teachers.
 The reference is attached to the form and the application is sent to UCAS.
 Mock interviews are available to help pupils to prepare if they are called for interview.

-In August when the A-level results are published, Head of Sixth Form Mr Whitaker and his team, as well as other members of staff, are in school to congratulate pupils but also to help and advise if necessary.
+In August when the A-level results are published, Head of Sixth Form Mr Murphy and his team, as well as other members of staff, are in school to congratulate pupils but also to help and advise if necessary.

 Application to Oxford and Cambridge